DataSQRL/flink-sql-runner/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a [pull request](https://github.com/DataSQRL/flink-sql-runner/pulls) on GitHub.

+### Releasing
+Release process is fully automated and driven by github release.
+Just [create a new release](https://github.com/DataSQRL/flink-sql-runner/releases/new) and github action will take care of the rest.
+The new release version will match the `tag`, so must use [semver](https://semver.org/) when selecting tag name.

 ## License
 This project is licensed under the Apache 2 License.
 See the [LICENSE](https://github.com/DataSQRL/flink-sql-runner/blob/main/LICENSE) file for details.